Pomog/game-Words-/README.md

 <img src="https://github.com/Pomog/game-Words-/blob/main/logo.png?raw=true" alt="Words game" style="width:25%;">

 # Overview
-The game will be implemented on Android, with data stored in a MySQL table on a Tomcat server.
-The player enters a word (not a proper name), and the next player enters a word that starts with the letter in which the previous player's word ends.
-Score charged for each subsequent word.
+The game will be implemented on Android, with data stored in a MySQL database on a Tomcat server.
+Players take turns entering words (excluding proper nouns), with each word having to start with the letter that the previous player's word ended with.
+Points are awarded for each valid word played.

 # Goals
 Python training